 - Financial Snapshot: Pull together recent bank statements and make a simple list of your monthly expenses.
 You need to paint a clear picture of what’s coming in and what’s going out.

-- Hardship Letter: Write a short, straightforward letter explaining what happened.
+- Write a brief and simple explanation about your situation in your hardship letter.
 Did you lose a job?
 Face a medical emergency?
 Go through a divorce?
 Be honest.

 - Mortgage Statement: Have your latest statement handy for your loan number and other account details.